Donders-Institute/bidscoin/docs/plugins.rst

 - **bidsmapper()**: Optional.
 From a given session folder, identify the different runs (source datatypes) and, if they haven't been discovered yet, add them to the study bidsmap
 - **bidscoiner()**: From a given session folder, identify the different runs (source datatypes) and convert them to BIDS output files using the mapping data specified in the runitem

-In addition, a class named ``[DataFormat]Events()`` can be added to convert stimulus presentation log data to task events files.
-This class inherits from ``bidscoin.plugins.EventsParser``, and must implement code to make an initial parsing of the source data to a Pandas DataFrame (table).
+In addition, a plugin can implement a class named ``[DataFormat]Events()`` to convert stimulus presentation log data to task events files.
+This class inherits from the ``bidscoin.plugins.EventsParser`` abstract base class, and requires code to make an initial reading of the source data to a Pandas DataFrame (table).

-The above API is illustrated in more detail in the placeholder Python code below.
-For real world examples you best first take a look at the nibabel2bids plugin, which exemplifies a clean and fairly minimal implementation of the required functionality.
-A similar, but somewhat more elaborated implementation (supporting multiple dataformats) can be found in the spec2nii2bids plugin.
-Finally, the dcm2niix2bids plugin is the more complicated example, due to the logic needed to deal with special output files and various irregularities.
+The plugin programming interface is further illustrated in the placeholder Python code below.
+For real-world examples, it's best to start by exploring the ``nibabel2bids`` or ``events2bids`` plugins, which provide clean and minimal implementations of the required functionality.
+A more advanced implementation, supporting multiple data formats, can be found in the ``spec2nii2bids`` plugin.
+Finally, the ``dcm2niix2bids`` plugin serves as the most complex example due to the additional logic required to handle special output files and various irregularities.

 .. code-block:: python3

-    import logging
-    from pathlib import Path
-    from bidscoin.due import due, Doi
     from bidscoin.bids import BidsMap, EventsParser, is_hidden
     from bidscoin.plugins import PluginInterface

-    LOGGER = logging.getLogger(__name__)

     class Interface(PluginInterface):